Crow6093/Pomodoro/README.md

 ## Author 👤

-Created with ❤️ by Cuantu.
+Created with ❤️ by Crow6093.